Frequently Asked Questions

 Rodents aren’t uncommon — but that doesn’t mean they’re harmless.
 If you notice signs, deal with it sooner rather than later to avoid health risks and costly damage.
 Small issues can often be handled DIY (traps, sealing entry points), but bigger issues may need professional help.
 We always recommend a qualified pest contractor evaluate.
 They will be able to guide you properly.

-A.The lifespan of a water heater depends on its type, maintenance, and water quality, but most storage tank water heaters (electric or gas) usually last 7-12 years.
+he lifespan of a water heater depends on its type, maintenance, and water quality, but most storage tank water heaters (electric or gas) usually last 7-12 years.
 Tanks corrode or the heating element fails over time.
 Tankless water heaters usually last 14-20 years.
 They are longer-lasting, with fewer corrosion issues, but regular descaling is key to extend the lifespan.

-A. A well-maintained HVAC system typically lasts between 13+ years for the heating system, cooling system lasts 7+ years, depending on the type of system, usage, and maintenance.
+A well-maintained HVAC system typically lasts between 13+ years for the heating system, cooling system lasts 7+ years, depending on the type of system, usage, and maintenance.
 Regular maintenance service is recommended annually.
 During home inspections it is common to see systems without current service records.
 Neglecting the system can lead to components failing, and eventually higher repair costs or replacement.

-A. You should generally change your furnace filter every 3 to 6 months, but the exact timing depends on a few factors for which filter type:
+You should generally change your furnace filter every 3 to 6 months, but the exact timing depends on a few factors for which filter type:

 -Fiberglass filters: Every 3 months for the 1” filters, every 6 months for the 4” filters